-- a.
-Assess storage capacity of basin in lieu of available site area and soil/subsurface conditions. - b.
+a.
+Assess storage capacity of pond in lieu of available site area and soil/subsurface conditions.

+- b.
 Consider combining with other BMPs for an integrated solution. - c.
-Plan for regular maintenance vegetation and sediment removal.
-Maintenance may require the use of heavy equipment; plan for access routes, etc. accordingly. - d.
+Plan for regular maintenance vegetation and sediment removal. - d.
 Evaluate surrounding sites when considering the development of a detention basin.
 Consider strategically locating a larger detention basin as opposed to constructing several smaller basins. - e.
-Detention basins should be designed to accommodate a one-hundred year rainfall.
-Basins should meet U-M's stormwater NPDES permit requirement. - f.
+Detention basins should be designed to accommodate one-year through a one hundred-year rainfall. - f.
 A minimum length to width ratio of 2:1 is recommended; the shape should maximize stormwater flow pathway and irregularly shaped basins are acceptable.
 Slopes in and around the basin should be horizontal to vertical, 4:1 to 5:1; the maximum water depth should not exceed 10 feet. - g.
 Forebays should be vegetated to improve runoff and stabilize the soils.
-They should have a minimum length of 10 feet and be physically separated from the basin by a wall or berm.
+They should have a minimum length of 10 feet and be physically separated from the pond by a wall or berm.